All Episodes

 I mean, I'm so far into this, I wonder what people did in biblical times before there was ice.

-Where do you go to get a cold bottle of water or drink of what?
+Where do you go to get a cold bottle of water or drink of water?

 What do you do?

-But they didn't know any different, as were the people in the 1930s and 1940s in this, didn't know any different, so it just was what it was.
+But they didn't know any different, as were the people in the 1930s and 40s, and this didn't know any different, so it Was what it was.

-And you can find pictures of uh corporate execs back in the 30s and 40s wearing vests and long sleeve shirts with ties and suit, jackets and so forth in the middle of summer during the middle of business day in an office building on the 12th floor.
+And you can find pictures of corporate execs back in the 30s and 40s wearing vests and long-sleeved shirts with ties and suit jackets and so forth in the middle of summer during the middle of business day in an office building on the 12th floor.

 They just did it.